KPSF

-KPSF (1200 AM) is a radio station licensed to Cathedral City, California.
+KPSF (1200 AM) was a radio station licensed to Cathedral City, California, United States.
 KPSF signed on March 5, 2012.
-The station shares its transmitter site with sister station KXPS.
+The station shared its transmitter site with sister station KXPS.

 On July 11, 2019, KPSF changed their format from business talk to Christian radio, branded as "Pure Radio".

 On June 1, 2022, KPSF and KXPS went silent.

 On April 22, 2024 the station resumed operations.
+The Federal Communications Commission cancelled the station’s license on December 15, 2025.